See our video services!

 The new look Bold Street, Liverpool 🧡 pic.twitter.com/avHUjsg8mD

 — The Guide Liverpool (@TheGuideLpool) August 15, 2020

 On Bold Street every single taste is catered for whether it’s the delicious Mediterranean small plates at Maray, authentic Italian at Italian Club, a boss brekky or bowl of Scouse at Maggie Mays or proper fish n’ chips at Johnny English or proper pizza at American Pizza Slice, there’s a dish for everyone.

-Then head to the top and you’ll find the beautiful Bombed Out Church which is currently home to a new Garden Bar, and then there’s the inviting neon lights of Jimmy’s rock bar which plays host to Sunday Mass each week, serving up a Sunday roast with a difference.
+Then head to the top and you’ll find the beautiful Bombed Out Church which is currently home to the Garden Bar, and then there’s the inviting neon lights of Jimmy’s rock bar which plays host to Sunday Mass each week, serving up a Sunday roast with a difference.

 Pie is the ultimate comfort food, and this reliable pie shop halfway up Bold Street caters for carnivores and veggies alike.
 The tables by the window are excellent for people watching as the go about their business, or you can sit further inside for more privacy.
 Like many eateries in town, they are taking part in the Eat Out to Help Out scheme this month which gives customers 50% off food and soft drinks up to the value of £10 meaning a pie and two sides comes to just £4.50.

 A popular haunt since 1974 Tabac is very handy for breakfast, as it opens at 8.30am.
 Social distancing guidelines are in place, as with all outlets – including the instruction ‘try not to dance – though we know it’s tempting’.
 You can enjoy chilled beers, wine and cool cocktails until 1am.